ironhack-dev-squad-144/lab-react-hooks-ironcontacts/README.md

 In your application, create a *Add Random Contact* button so that every time you click on this button, it adds a new random actor.

 First, randomly select a contact from the larger `contacts` array.
 Then add that contact to the array that lives in your state (that's the previously created array of 5).
-Don't forget to `setState()` to cause React to re-render the app.
+Don't forget to `setContacts()` to cause React to re-render the app.

 At the end of this iteration, your website will probably look like this: